-AWS Cloud computing curricula for higher education institutions to prepare students for industry-recognized certifications
+Empowering higher education institutions to prepare students for industry-recognized certifications and careers in the cloud

 Bridging the Gap Between Industry and Academia